formbricks/store/README.md

 ## 📄 License

-Formbricks Store is open-source software licensed under the **Apache License 2.0**.
+Formbricks Hub is open-source software licensed under the **Apache License 2.0**.

 See [LICENSE](LICENSE) for the full license text.